 - Tax or estate value: The average price paid for the same, or similar, piece at an auction.

-- Auction value: The price the item would cost if neither the seller nor buyer was in a position of forced sale; this is also known as the “open market price.”
+- Auction value: The price the item would cost if neither the seller nor buyer were in a position of forced sale.
+This is also known as the “open market price.”

-Knowing the value of your collectibles is just as important whether you have plans to sell or want to be certain it is properly insured.
+Knowing the value of your collectibles is just as important whether you have plans to sell, or you want to be certain it is properly insured.

 Determine the Best Collectible Insurance for You